Nursing Assistant Visa Sponsorship Jobs in Rhode Island

 Which companies sponsor visas for nursing assistants in Rhode Island?

 Lifespan Health System and Care New England are Rhode Island's two dominant health networks, operating hospitals and affiliated long-term care facilities across the state.
-Some nursing home chains and staffing agencies with Rhode Island placements have also sponsored H-2B or H-1B visas for healthcare workers.
+Some nursing home chains and staffing agencies with Rhode Island placements have also sponsored H-2B visa or H-1B visas for healthcare workers.
 Sponsorship is not universal, so confirming each employer's willingness to sponsor before applying is important.

 Which visa types are most common for nursing assistant roles in Rhode Island?